Emperor Wen of Song: Late reign

 In retaliation for the Liu Song attack, Emperor Taiwu launched an all-out attack against Liu Song's northern provinces.
-Emperor Taiwu's nephew Tuoba Ren (拓拔仁) quickly captured Xuanhu and Xiangcheng (項城, in modern Zhoukou, Henan) and pillaging his way to Shouyang.
+Emperor Taiwu's nephew Tuoba Ren (拓跋仁) quickly captured Xuanhu and Xiangcheng (項城, in modern Zhoukou, Henan) and pillaging his way to Shouyang.
 Emperor Taiwu himself advanced on Pengcheng, but did not put that heavily fortified city under siege; rather, he advanced south, claiming that he would cross the Yangtze River and destroy the Liu Song capital Jiankang.
 Both his main army and the other branch armies that he sent out carried out heavy slaughters and arsons, laying Liu Song's Huai River region to waste.
-Around the new year 451, Emperor Taiwu had reached Guabu (瓜步, in modern Nanjing, Jiangsu), across the river from Jiankang, but at this point he reproposed the marriage-peace proposal he made earlier—that if Emperor Wen married a daughter to one of his grandsons, he would be willing to marry a daughter to Emperor Wen's son, Liu Jun (who was then defending Pengcheng), to establish long-term peace.
+Around the new year 451, Emperor Taiwu had reached Guabu (瓜步, in modern Nanjing, Jiangsu), across the river from Jiankang, but at this point he reproposed the marriage-peace proposal he made earlier—that if Emperor Wen married a daughter to one of his grandsons, he would be willing to marry a daughter to Emperor Wen's son, Liu Xiulong (who was then defending Pengcheng), to establish long-term peace.
 Crown Prince Shao favored the proposal, but Jiang Dan (江湛) opposed, and the marital proposal was not accepted.
 In spring 451, worried that his forces were being overstretched and would be attacked in the rear by the Liu Song forces garrisoned at Pengcheng and Shouyang, Emperor Taiwu began a withdraw, and on the way, insulted by the Liu Song general Zang Zhi (臧質), he put Xuyi (盱眙, in modern Huai'an, Jiangsu) under siege, and, after both sides suffered heavy losses but with the defense holding, quickly withdrew.
 This campaign appeared to heavily wear out both empires and demonstrated the cruel parts of Emperor Taiwu's personality well, as Sima Guang described it in this manner:

 The Wei forces laid South Yan, Xu, North Yan, Yu, Qing, and Ji Provinces to waste.
 The Song deaths and injuries were innumerable.
 When Wei forces encountered Song young men, the forces quickly beheaded them or cut them in half.
 The infants were pierced through with spears, and the spears were then shaken so that the infants would scream as they were spun, for entertainment.
 The commanderies and counties that Wei forces went through were burned and slaughtered, and not even grass was left.
 When sparrows returned in the spring, they could not find houses to build nest on, so they had to do so in forests.
 Wei soldiers and horses also suffered casualties of more than half, and the Xianbei people were all complaining.

 Sima Guang further attributed Emperor Wen's military failures to his command style: